insertnewusername/computingproject/README.md

+<h3> NOTE TO REVIEWER: The whole purpose of the website was to advertise the games.
+Which is why I didn't link them, and uhh they are kinda long lost scratch games so i can't really link them even if I wanted to.
+Also please message me on slack, because I want to ask about why my code was considered AI.
+Although I have acknowledge that the javascript was AI assisted, I coded the html and css, spending a while on them.
+My commits section can prove it all </h3>

 Project Cyber

 Project cyber is a professional (hopefully) website that is aimed at advertising and marketing three (really good hopefully) games.
 Cybervault, Phish or fish, and Securityspace.